GRI content index

 Proportion of spending on local suppliers

-Significant orders worth a total of EUR 82.6 million in Upper Austria, including EUR 51.3 million in the Innviertel region, were awarded in the 2019 financial year.
+In the 2020 financial year, significant orders worth EUR 93.6 million were placed in Upper Austria (2019: EUR 82.6 million), of which EUR 49.1 million were placed in the Innviertel region (2019: EUR 51.3 million).
 Thanks to the high proportion of orders awarded locally and the prominent presence of suppliers’ personnel at the site (accommodation, gastronomy, commerce), companies within the region and the federal state of Upper Austria benefit from the growth path of AMAG.

 |GRI 206||ANTI-COMPETITIVE BEHAVIOUR|